renbkna/yt-dlp-ui/README.md

 - **SponsorBlock Integration**
   Skip ads, intros, outros, and other segments automatically using SponsorBlock data

-- **Download Progress Tracking**
+- **Accurate Download Progress Tracking**
-  Monitor the progress of downloads with real-time status updates and progress bars
+  Monitor the progress of downloads with real-time status updates and precise progress indicators

 - **Beautiful Themes**
   Switch between light theme and dark theme